ci-bonfire/Sprint/myth/_docs_src/writing_docs.md

 # Writing Your Own Documentation

-Bonfire makes including documentation with your application, or even just one of your custom modules, as simple as including some text files.
+Sprint makes including documentation with your application, or even just one of your custom modules, as simple as including some text files.

 ## Docs Locations